ayunami2000/ayungee/README.md

 Thanks to LAX1DUDE and md-5 for very small snippets of EaglerBungee used in this project (specifically for the server icon, skins, & entity remapping)

-**TODO: ability for plugins to change a player's server & built-in auth system**
+**TODO: built-in auth system & more bungee backwards compatibility**